British Values Policy Statement

-- Teamwork is modeled by staff and constantly and consistently encouraged in the children.
+- Teamwork is modelled by staff and constantly and consistently encouraged in the children.
 Every member is of equal importance, whatever their contribution; every voice is heard; and every opinion valued.

-- All children are encouraged to share their opinions through class based discussions and via peer-elected School Councilors.
+- All children are encouraged to share their opinions through class based discussions and via peer-elected School Councillors.

-- Our Behavior Policy proactively rewards considerate and collaborate action – whether in class, on the playground around the school and in the local community.
+- Our Behaviour Policy proactively rewards considerate and collaborate action – whether in class, on the playground around the school and in the local community.

 - PSHE teaching at an age-appropriate level covers material on the strengths, advantages and disadvantages of democracy, and how democracy and the law work in Britain.